Andrew Keenan-Bolger

 Andrew Keenan-Bolger is an American actor.
-He is best known for originating the roles of Crutchie in Newsies, and Jesse Tuck in Tuck Everlasting on Broadway.
-His other Broadway credits include Robertson Ay in Mary Poppins, Jojo in Seussical, Chip in Beauty and the Beast and Young Scrooge in A Christmas Carol.
+He is best known for originating the roles of Crutchie in Newsies and Jesse Tuck in Tuck Everlasting on Broadway.
+His other Broadway credits include Robertson Ay in Mary Poppins, Jojo in Seussical, and Chip in Beauty and the Beast.

 In 2010, Keenan-Bolger co-created the web series Submissions Only with Kate Wetherhead.
 He serves as the series' director and editor.
 He has also directed two short films, Sign and The Ceiling Fan.

 Early life and education

 A Detroit native, Keenan-Bolger is the brother of Celia Keenan-Bolger and Maggie Keenan-Bolger.
 He graduated from Renaissance High School and the University of Michigan, where he received with a Bachelor of Fine Arts, in musical theatre, in 2007.